Our church's response to the pandemic

 How can I help?

-All known older members or vulnerable members (many have low tech capabilities or are not connected) within our church community are networked in with phone calls, postal updates and encouragements.
+All known older members or vulnerable members (many have low tech capabilities or are not connected) within our church community are networked in with phone calls, visits and regular communications.
 Many are living on their own so please pray for them and ask the Holy Spirit to guide you and use you in anyway he can.
 We must depend on the Holy Spirit above technology to connect our church family so those without it are not forgotten.